 Click on the link below for more info on Seven Summits, Everest & Antarctica.

-Irish Seven Summits has partnered with Planet Adventure in UK in providing high quality branded hoodies, t-shirts and training tops for our Everest 2015 project.
+Irish Seven Summits has partnered with Planet Adventure in UK in providing high quality branded hoodies, t-shirts and training tops.

 All clothing items are available in a variety of different sizes and colours and can be purchased online via our secure online store.